 For example, the pie dough needs to be kept cool at all times.
 That’s why you should keep in the fridge for a couple of hours before you start working on your pie.
 Whenever you use this type of dough, or literally any type of store-bought dough, you need to keep it cool.
 It doesn’t matter if you’re making pastry or not.
 Always work with chilled dough!

 A second important aspect you need to take into consideration is blind-baking.
 This way the crust will get that beautiful golden-brown color while coming out nice and flaky.
 Of course, this means you will spend more time in the kitchen, taking the dough in and out of the oven while covering parts of it and uncovering others.
 Believe us, it is worth it!
-Even though it will take you over 2 hours, this Bacon and Leek Deep-Dish Quail Egg Quiche recipe is absolutely divine!
+Even though it will take you over 2 hours, this bacon and leek quail egg quiche recipe is absolutely divine!

-If you like French cuisine, you’ll definitely like our bacon and leek deep-dish quail egg quiche!
-Let us know what you think of our recipe.
+If you like French cuisine, you’ll definitely like my quail egg quiche!
+Let me know what you think of this recipe.
 Don’t forget to share it with your friends, if you’ve liked it!